Do you believe you are enough?

 Even with my struggles, I’d always been drawn to people.
 After graduating college, I took a job as a sales associate, and after that, I became a corporate recruiter.
 I loved getting to know candidates and what made them tick as I matched them with positions where they’d thrive.
 I came to realize I had a talent for guiding people to find their way, even though I still found myself searching for my own path.

-In my mid-twenties, I met a man, fell in love, got married and we quickly started a family.
+In my mid-twenties, I met a man, fell in love, got married, and we quickly started a family.
 Everything seemed to be right for a while, and the loneliness I’d felt for much of my life dissipated.
 That happiness was fleeting and before long my loneliness crept back in.

 As a progressive wife and mother, I was determined to work, but that changed the day I held my firstborn in my hands.
 I wanted to stay home and be the primary influence in her life.
 I could always go back and have a career, but I couldn’t get that special time with her back.
 It took me several more years and two more pregnancies before I had the nerve to tell my husband that I wanted to raise our children full-time, and I never once regretted my decision.